awsdocs/amazon-eks-user-guide/doc_source/gpu-ami.md

 + The `nvidia-docker2` package
 + The `nvidia-container-runtime` \(as the default runtime\)

 The AMI IDs for the latest Amazon EKS\-optimized AMI with GPU support are shown in the following table\.
 You can also retrieve the IDs with an AWS Systems Manager parameter using different tools\.
-For more information, see [Retrieving Amazon EKS\-Optimized AMI IDs](retrieve-ami-id.md)\.
+For more information, see [Retrieving Amazon EKS\-optimized AMI IDs](retrieve-ami-id.md)\.

 **Note**
 The Amazon EKS\-optimized AMI with GPU support only supports GPU instance types\.
 Be sure to specify these instance types in your worker node AWS CloudFormation template\.
 By using the Amazon EKS\-optimized AMI with GPU support, you agree to [NVIDIA's end user license agreement \(EULA\)](https://www.nvidia.com/en-us/about-nvidia/eula-agreement/)\.